solid/solid/README.md

   and track component/dependent issues on the various affected Solid servers, apps, and so on.

 ## Places to chat

 We use gitter.im.
-There is a general chat [solid/chat](https://gitter.im/solid/chat) as well as speific chats about specific products such as [node-solid-server](https://gitter.im/solid/node-solid-server)
+There is a general chat [solid/chat](https://gitter.im/solid/chat) as well as specific chats about specific products such as [node-solid-server](https://gitter.im/solid/node-solid-server)